Tire war: Goodyear vs. Hoosier II (1994)

 Hoosier returned to the Busch Grand National Series in 1991.

 Three days after the end of the 1993 season, Hoosier announced their return to the Winston Cup Series in 1994 with radial tires.
-The company's return was marred by the deaths of Bonnett and Dash Series champion Rodney Orr (who had purchased a Cup car instead of a second-tier car because of the impending change in the second-tier series' engine formula) in separate crashes during practice for the 1994 Daytona 500.
+The company's return was marred by the deaths of Bonnett and Dash Series champion Rodney Orr (who had purchased a Cup car instead of a second-tier car because of the impending change in the Dash Series' engine formula) in separate crashes during practice for the 1994 Daytona 500.
 Both drivers had used Hoosiers, and the media quickly blamed the company for their deaths.
 In response, Hoosier released all concerned drivers from their contracts and encouraged them to switch to Goodyear, and NASCAR began allowing drivers to switch tire brands within the first 40 laps of the race.

 An independent investigation by the Orlando Sentinel revealed that the Hoosiers met all safety regulations, and the problem was to a common practice at Daytona and Talladega.
-To reduce drag at the two superspeedways, teams used extremely soft shock absorbers and springs, which caused the mounting bracket to fail as the mounting brackets made contact with the chassis as the cars bottom out.
+To reduce drag at the two superspeedways, teams used extremely soft shock absorbers and springs, which caused the mounting brackets to fail as they made contact with the chassis as the cars bottom out.
 In Orr's situation, a defective right-rear shock absorber mounting bracket had caused Orr's crash.
 Spectators theorized that bracket failure had also caused Bonnett's death, though no official cause of his crash was announced.
 Drivers complained about ride quality at the two superspeedways because of the extremely soft shock absorbers, springs, and the related damage to mounting brackets, leading to a 2000 rule change to NASCAR-supplied specification shock absorbers and springs to stop this dangerous practice.

 Hoosier claimed 12 poles in the 1994 season, including Rick Mast at the inaugural Brickyard 400.
 Geoff Bodine won four races with Hoosier, including the Winston Select.
 But like the 1988 season, both tire manufacturers saw catastrophic failures on their products.
 Ernie Irvan suffered near-fatal head, chest, and lung injuries in a practice crash at Michigan after one of his Goodyears blew and sent him colliding with the turn two wall.
 Bodine and Loy Allen Jr. experienced horrifying crashes at the season-ending Atlanta race due to failing Hoosiers.
-Mark Martin, who won the Atlanta race, blasted the tire war, saying: "We need one tire company.
+Mark Martin, who won the Atlanta race, blasted the tire war, saying: We need one tire company.
 Then we would have the tire at each track that we need.
 I'm really proud I lived to talk about the '94 tire war.
-It's not worth it man."
+It's not worth it man.

 The day after the end of the 1994 season, Hoosier left NASCAR for good, citing high production costs, stiff competition, and little driver support.
 This ended the NASCAR tire wars.